 1. Pay Attention to Your Competitors

-This is because affiliate marketing is highly competitive and relatively easy to copy because the products exist out there for anyone to market.
+This is because affiliate marketing for bloggers is highly competitive and relatively easy to copy because the products exist out there for anyone to market.

 It’s a little different when it’s your own product and only you can promote it.

-It’s for this reason that most people are pretty tight-lipped about their specific strategies for affiliate marketing.
+It’s for this reason that most people are pretty tight-lipped about their specific strategies for affiliate marketing for blogging.
 But even if you don’t know how much they are making, pay attention to what your competitors are promoting and how they are promoting it.

-For example, here is a screenshot from one of our old health articles that was written to promote a few different meal delivery services that we were an affiliate for:
+For example, here is a screenshot from an old health article that was written to promote a few different meal delivery services with affiliate links: